cmang/durdraw/readme.md

     + In "Advanced" tab, Character encoding set to "Western (ASCII)"
     + Set background color to black (low or no transprency) and foreground color to white

+Once this is setup, pass "-A" to durdraw's command-line to allow you to use F1-F12 to input ANSI block characters.

 ## COMMAND LINE USAGE: